-It is possible to conduct the first step without your development team, but for the step 2 and further, you definitely need them to be on your assistance.
+It is possible to conduct the first step without your development team, but for step 2 and further, you definitely need them to be on your assistance.

 Detailed technical documentation can help you determine all project features and set up milestones.
 Being at this step you are to decide what kind of operating systems and devices you want to build an app.
-Each platform has its different specifications and requirements as well as types of gadgets (smartphone, tablet, wearables).
+Each platform has different specifications and requirements as well as types of gadgets (smartphone, tablet, wearables).

-How to create your own app and not to screw it up?
+How to create your own app and not screw it up?
 Prototype it!
 It seems to be obvious, though many clients are trying to skip this phase.
 The working model of your future app helps “to translate” the idea from your language to the one that your development team understands.

 - Creating a sketch.
-(The very first and draft version of your app on paper that sets up the main logic, number of screens and the way they interact with each other.)
+(The very first and draft version of your app on paper that sets up the main logic, number of screens, and the way they interact with each other.)

 - Creating wireframes.
 (Provides the visualization of the draft app structure.)

 - Creating a clickable prototype.
 (The initial stage of app creating itself.
 Helps to find out and analyze all possible use cases.
-Generally, after this stage, the customer together with your team discover a significant amount of logical breaks and technical inconsistencies in the idea.
+Generally, after this stage, the customer together with your team discovers a significant amount of logical breaks and technical inconsistencies in the idea.
 But this fact shouldn't upset you.
 The more issues you find and solve before coding, the more time and money you save.)

 - Designing app skins.
 (At this stage, we collect all wireframes and put them together to improve the design.)

 Also in many cases, it makes sense to start with MVP or minimum viable product.
 This is the very first version of your application with only the essential features.
-It allows to make a quick start with release and to test the viability of your idea.
+It allows you to make a quick start with release and to test the viability of your idea.
 MVP helps to reduce the time for development and to occupy the market niche before your competitors.